 Our customer-focused HVAC company is deeply dedicated to providing comfort in the Chicago area—a fact easily correlated by our 17 years of service.
 In that time, we’ve replaced hundreds of old air conditioners with new, more-efficient ones.
 Through this, we’ve helped your friends and neighbors shave hundreds off their utility bills.
 In other words, if you’re in the market for an AC replacement in Hyde Park, we’re the local HVAC company you can trust.

 We understand why most people put off AC replacement in Chicago.
 It’s inconvenient and expensive.
 There are a lot of things in your budget that have higher priority.
 Many homeowners in Lincolnwood and Hyde Park are tempted to keep their unit hobbling along for as long as possible.
 But, eventually, it’ll break down and need to be replaced.
-Unfortunately, that death knell typically comes midsummer—a time when AC service appointments are weeks out.
+Unfortunately, that death knell typically comes midsummer—a time when AC service appointments in Cook County are weeks out.

 To avoid long-term discomfort, you’ll need to keep an eye out for the telltale signs of an Chicago AC unit on its last leg: